-The post discusses a simple automatic ignition system which is initiated with a push button operation.
+The post discusses a simple automatic ignition for an oil burner system system which is initiated with a push button operation.
 The idea was requested by Mr. Andreas.

 The design of the proposed button start ignition circuit can be studied by referring to the following diagram.